Canaccord Genuity (:) Given Consensus Recommendation of “” by Analysts

-Canaccord Genuity (:) has been given an average rating of “N/A” by the zero analysts that are presently covering the company, MarketBeat Ratings reports.
+Shares of Canaccord Genuity (:) have earned a consensus rating of “N/A” from the zero ratings firms that are presently covering the company, MarketBeat.com reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.